 Climb the Philopappou Hill: at its peak you can indulge in views to the Acropolis to one side and to the sea to the other.
 There’s the Philopappu Monument, an observatory that opens on working days and the Pnyx amphitheater.
 Bushes and trees complete the feast.

 Eitan is driving me nuts.
 He insists we must be honest and state the truth.
 What is really sad and embarrassing is the British theft.
 The British Museum houses the Parthenon and other stolen pieces.
 As a kid, he fell in love with the museum.
 Then he went to Greece.
 How tacky and ignorant can you be to rip off one of humanity’s masterpieces, keep it under a roof and refuse to return it.
+The Parthenon is Athens, is it worth visiting it in a basement?
 One can only imagine how grandiose the Acropolis could truly be if the United Kingdom had some shame or at least taste.
-In the meantime, he truly believes that UK citizens should pay three times as much to enter Athenian monuments.
+In the meantime, he truly believes that UK citizens should pay three times as much to enter Athens landmarks.